PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 The incentives to pause individually are weak, because the benefits of AI development are large, and the risks of AI development are global.
 This is a classic [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) situation.

-The obvious solution to this is to make the pause international through a treaty, which is what we're proposing.
+The solution to this is to make the pause international through a treaty, which is what we're proposing.
+This also requires a strong enforcement mechanism.
+Countries that don't comply with the treaty should be punished.
+Economic sanctions may be sufficient, but military intervention might be necessary in extreme cases.

 ## AI development might go underground